& Job Seekers

 Life and Work-Focused Classes and Workshops

 CWP’s professional instructors support members on their personal growth journey through classes in life skills, career mapping, resume writing and interviewing skills, and English as a Second Language learning.
+We also offer free access to a curriculum to help members bridge between foundational education and the job market or GED levels.
 We offer online classes and one-one-one coaching over the phone and email, during this public health crisis.
 Ask your Employment & Engagement Specialist to be connected with our team of instructors.

 Overcoming Background Barriers